info@adifferentthread.com

 “Raw Poetry via soulful Americana” - Glide Mag (single write-up)

-“I absolutely loved it” BBC Ulster - The Late Show with John Kerr
+“I absolutely loved it” BBC Ulster - The Late Show with John Kerr (radio segment)

-Album review “They don’t sound like any other band” - Rocking Magpie
+“They don’t sound like any other band” - Rocking Magpie (album review)

 Radio interview and live session - NPR WUNC